-All the included studies were critically appraised for their methodological quality using the Mixed Methods Appraisal Tool (MMAT) Version 2018, developed by Hong et al. [31].
+All the included studies were critically appraised for their methodological quality using the Mixed Methods Appraisal Tool (MMAT) Version 2018, developed by Hong et al. [35].
 The MMAT provides comprehensive guidelines for assessing quality across five categories of study designs, including qualitative studies, randomized controlled trials, nonrandomized studies, quantitative descriptive studies, and mixed methods studies).
 The tool consists of two parts: a checklist with two initial screening questions to confirm the paper is an empirical study (i.e., the clarity of research questions and feasibility of a study to answer them), followed by five criteria for each study design category.
 The second part provides detailed explanations for each criterion to guide the assessment process.

 Two reviewers independently appraised each study to minimize bias and ensure reliability.
 Discrepancies between reviewers were resolved through discussion to reach a consensus.
 For each study, the reviewers completed assessments that included two initial screening questions (“Yes” = 1 or “No” = 0) and then assessed a set of five criteria specific (“Yes”=1 or “No”=0) to the study design, as outlined by the MMAT.
 These criteria assess the appropriateness of the methodology, the adequacy of data collection methods, the relevance of the measurements to the research questions, and the coherence between data sources and analysis methods.
 Finally, for this review, we calculated the percentage of "Yes" responses for each study to provide an overview of the methodological quality.
 No studies were excluded based on this assessment.
 This quality percentage score was calculated by dividing the number of "Yes" answers by the number of applicable criteria and multiplying the result by 100.
 These quality percentage scores reflect the proportion of applicable MMAT criteria that each study met, indicating the level of methodological rigor according to the tool's framework.
 Next, the quality percentage scores were averaged for the two initial screening questions and then for each study design to obtain mean quality scores.
+Studies with scores below 50% were classified as low quality, those between 50% and 79% as moderate quality, and those at or above 80% as high quality.
 This quantitative measure of quality will help discuss the reliability and validity of the findings from these studies within the broader context of our review.

 Results